- Where can I find the FLC's hours?

 For more information about BMC, check out our Quick Start Guide for this database.

-Please note that BMC is available for free to UTM students but must be completed on a Bloomberg terminal in the FLC.
+Please note that BMC is available for free to UTM students and can be completed through the Bloomberg for Education portal while the lab remains closed.

 Please consult our Excel Learning Resources.
 This online guide provides links to books and other quality online resources for the beginner- and intermediate-level users of Excel.